 Prelude Therapeutics To Participate in Barclays Global Healthcare Conference

-/EIN News/ -- WILMINGTON, Del., March 01, 2023 (GLOBE NEWSWIRE) -- Prelude Therapeutics Incorporated (Prelude) (Nasdaq: PRLD), a clinical-stage precision oncology company, announced today that the company will participate in the Barclays Global Healthcare Conference in Miami, March 14 to 16, 2023.
+WILMINGTON, Del., March 01, 2023 (GLOBE NEWSWIRE) -- Prelude Therapeutics Incorporated (Prelude) PRLD, a clinical-stage precision oncology company, announced today that the company will participate in the Barclays Global Healthcare Conference in Miami, March 14 to 16, 2023.

 On March 16, at 9:30 a.m.
 ET, Kris Vaddi, Ph.D., CEO of Prelude, and Jane Huang, M.D., President and Chief Medical Officer, will participate in a fireside chat, hosted by Barclays.
 The company will host one-on-one meetings on March 15 and 16.